Vyral/base-template/_posts/2018-10-31-fall-is-a-great-time-to-sell-your-home.md

 **2. Buyers are more serious.** Our inventory is lower but buyers are motivated, especially with the holidays on the horizon; they want to relocate quickly.
 People in the summer have more to choose from and don’t have the same sense of urgency.

 **3. Interest rates will rise.** It’s a good idea to act now before rates go up even more.
-We’re getting news that they’ll be rising again, and buyers want to get a home before the increases hit.
+We’re getting news that they’ll be rising again and buyers want to get a home before the increases hit.

 Buyers are coming here with a purpose and a deadline, so now is the time to contact us if you’re looking to sell your home.
 We look forward to hearing from you soon.